simpleviewinc/cms-dev-assessment/README.md

 Some listings/evensts/offers will have broken images, please use the provided fallback image as needed to ensure an image is always rendered.

 **Part 3 - Paging & Dynamic Layouts**
 See the demo in `/comps/part 3-4/demo.mp4`.
-You need will need to build this component.
+You will need to build this component.

 As the user pages through, the layout of the grid and the number of items in the grid changes.
 The layouts are in a repeatable pattern.
 When the user gets to the last page, clicking the next button takes the user back to the beginning of the list.
 Similarly, clicking the prev button when on the first page of the list takes the user to the last page of the list.
 Your component should have all that same functionality.